bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-tutorial.md

 ## Create a widget

-To create a widget, you will need to reference the widget template `uuid` from the previous step.
+To create a widget, use the widget template `uuid` from the previous step.
 Send a `POST` request to [`/v3/content/widgets`](https://developer.bigcommerce.com/api-reference/storefront/widgets-api/widget/createwidget) making sure to replace the placeholder value inside `widget_template_uuid` with your template's `uuid`.

 ```http